pewgeuges/footnotes/readme.txt

 - Update: i18n fine-tuning

 = 1.0.4 =
-- Updated replacing function when footnote is a link (bugfix)
+- Update: replacing function when footnote is a link (bugfix)
 - Footnote hover box remains until cursor leaves footnote or hover box
 - Links in the footnote hover box are click able
-- New setting to allow footnotes on Summarized Posts
+- Add: setting to allow footnotes on Summarized Posts
-- New setting to tell the world you're using footnotes plugin
+- Add: setting to tell the world you're using footnotes plugin
-- New setting for the counter style of the footnote index
+- Add: setting for the counter style of the footnote index
   - Arabic Numbers (1, 2, 3, 4, 5, ...)
   - Arabic Numbers leading 0 (01, 02, 03, 04, 05, ...)
   - Latin Characters lower-case (a, b, c, d, e, ...)
   - Latin Characters upper-case (A, B, C, D, E, ...)
   - Roman Numerals (I, II, III, IV, V, ...)
-- Adding a link to the WordPress plugin in the footer if the WP-admin accepts it
+- Add: a link to the WordPress plugin in the footer if the WP-admin accepts it
-- Updated translations for the new settings
+- Update: translations for the new settings
-- re-changed the version number to have 3 digits
+- Switch back the version numbering scheme to have 3 digits

 = 1.0.3 =
-- New setting to use personal starting and ending tag for the footnotes
+- Add: setting to use personal starting and ending tag for the footnotes
-- Updated translations for the new setting
+- Update: translations for the new setting
-- Updated reading settings and fallback to default values (bugfix)
+- Update: reading settings and fallback to default values (bugfix)

 = 1.0.2 =
-- New setting to collapse the reference container by default
+- Add: setting to collapse the reference container by default
-- Added link behind the footnotes to automatically jump to the reference container
+- Add: link behind the footnotes to automatically jump to the reference container
-- New function to easy output input fields for the settings page
+- Add: function to easy output input fields for the settings page
-- Updated translation for the new setting
+- Update: translation for the new setting

 = 1.0.1 =
 - Separated functions in different files for a better overview
-- Added a version control to each file / class / function / variable
+- Add: a version control to each file / class / function / variable
-- New layout for the settings menu, settings split in tabs and not a list-view
+- Add: layout for the settings menu, settings split in tabs and not a list-view
-- Replacing footnotes in widget texts will show the reference container at the end of the page (bugfix)
+- Update: Replacing footnotes in widget texts will show the reference container at the end of the page (bugfix)
-- Updated translations for EN and DE
+- Update: translations for EN and DE
 - Changed version number from 3 digits to 2 digits

 = 1.0.0 =